 Orr was born in Ontario in 1948.
 He was born into a sports family.
 His grandfather, Robert Orr, was a famous soccer player of his time.
 Bobby Orr began to play hockey when he was five.
 He showed some great skill at that early age.

-Orr used to play in the wing position at an early age.
-But the former NHL player, and his coach Bucko McDonald, moved him to defense.
-And Orr showed even better performance in that position.
-Orr’s professional career began when he was only 18 and got signed by the Bruins in 1966.
+Orr used to play on the wing at an early age.
+But the former NHL player and his coach, Bucko McDonald, moved him to defense, and Orr showed even better performance in that position.
+Orr’s professional career began when he was only 18 and he was signed by the Bruins in 1966.

 Orr scored his first goal against the Montreal Canadiens with a slapshot.
 Orr showed great confidence while defending against some of the best players of that time, including Ted Harris.
 It became clear in his first season that he was going to make it big in the NHL.